Statistical analysis of the mixed fractional Ornstein--Uhlenbeck process: Introduction and the main result

-where $H\in (0,1]$ is the Hurst parameter.
-For $H=\frac 1 2$ the fBm coincides with the standard Brownian motion, but otherwise has quite different properties, see e.g. \cite{EM02}, \cite{M08}, \cite{BHOZ}.
-In particular, for $H>\frac 1 2$ it's increments exhibit long range dependence, which makes fBm an important modelling tool (see, e.g., \cite{BLL14}).
-The MLE in \cite{KLeB02} is shown to satisfy the asymptotics \eqref{LAN}, using the canonical representation for the fBm, also known in the literature as Molchan-Golosov transformation (see also \cite{NVV99}, \cite{J06}).
+where $H\in (0,1)$ is the Hurst parameter.
+For $H=\frac 1 2$ the f.B.m. coincides with the standard Brownian motion, but otherwise has different properties, see e.g. \cite{EM02}, \cite{M08}, \cite{BHOZ}.
+In particular, for $H>\frac 1 2$ its increments exhibit long-range dependence, which makes f.B.m. important in modeling (see, e.g., \cite{PT17}).
+The m.l.e. in \cite{KLeB02} is shown to satisfy asymptotics \eqref{LAN}, using the canonical representation of the f.B.m., also known in the literature as the Molchan-Golosov transformation (see also \cite{NVV99}, \cite{J06}).